Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Numerical Methods

 Our galaxy sample is generated from the {\sc simba} galaxy formation model. {\sc Simba} \citep{dave_simba} is based on the {\sc Gizmo} gravity and hydrodynamics code \citep{hopkins_2015_gizmo} and includes models describing heating and cooling, star formation, chemical enrichment, feedback from stellar winds, dust production and growth, and blackhole (BH) accretion and feedback.
 We briefly summarize the key aspects of each model.

-\looseness=-1 Star formation occurs in dense molecular clouds, with rates governed by the density of H$_2$ divided by the local dynamical timescale.
+\looseness=-1 Physically, star formation occurs in dense molecular clouds; numerically, the rate of star formation is dictated by the density of H$_2$ divided by the local dynamical timescale, with gas particles below a density of $n_\mathrm{H} = 0.13 \: \mathrm{cm}^{-3}$ blocked from star formation.
 The H$_2$ fraction is modeled with the sub-resolution prescription of \citet{krumholz_2011_h2} depending on the gas-phase metallicity and local gas column density.
-We impose a minimum density limit $(n_\mathrm{H} \geq 0.13 \: \mathrm{cm}^{-3})$ below which stars do not form.

 \looseness=-1 {\sc Simba} uses the {\sc grackle-3} library \citep{smith_2017_grackle} to model radiative cooling and photoionization heating including a model for self-shielding based on \citet{rahmati_2013_self_shield}.
 The chemical enrichment model tracks $11$ elements from from Type Ia and II supernovae (SNe) and asymptotic giant branch (AGB) stars with yields following \cite{nomoto_simba_sne_yields}, \cite{iwamoto_1999_sne_yields}, and \cite{Oppenheimer_2006_agb_yields}, respectively.